Mensur

 V. Mediterranean–Levantine

-Italy, Spain, Greece, Jewish-Greek memory, the Eastern Mediterranean and the Levantine horizon.
+Italy, Spain, Greece, Greek and Mediterranean memory, the Eastern Mediterranean and the Levantine horizon.

 VI.
 Nordic–Arctic